-We also invite everyone who receives the Befriending service to our quarterly Community Events, where you can meet other local people who are part of the Cotswold Friends network.
+We also invite everyone who receives the Carer Respite service to our quarterly Community Events, where you can meet other local people who are part of the Cotswold Friends network.
 (Transport and escorts can be provided).

 Our Carer Respite service is accredited to the Mentoring and Befriending Foundation.
-For funder information please click here.
+For further information please click here.